-- A riparian zone spans from the south-west to the east of the site, and this is inclusive of a defined watercourse.
-This stream would be classified as a 2nd order watercourse (in accordance with the Strahler stream ordering system in Appendix E of the BAM). - The study area contains tree species that are listed as Koala Feed Trees.
-This being E. tereticornis. - The study area provides open grassland habitat within the site's cleared exotic grassland area which may provide habitat for species adapted to open areas. - Only two Allocasuarinas occur within the study area which are a food source for species such as Calyptorhynchus lathami (Glossy Black-Cockatoo) - as such, the site provides limited habitat for these species. - The site contains one hollow-bearing trees, being; Multiple medium and large sized hollows, suitable for microbats, mammals, birds, mammals or herpetofauna. - The study area contains limited fallen logs and timber which would provide limited habitat for reptiles and foraging birds. - No caves, tunnels, mines or culverts occur within the study area or the site. - No stick nests occur within the study area or the site (at the time of surveys) - No flying fox camps occur within or near the site.
+- A tributary of Stone Creek passes through the southern portion of the site from east to west.
+This stream would be classified as a 2nd order watercourse (in accordance with the Strahler stream ordering system in Appendix E of the BAM). - The study area contains E. tereticornis species that are listed as Koala Feed Trees. - The study area provides cleared exotic grassland areas which may provide habitat for species adapted to open areas. - The site contains three (3) hollow-bearing trees, including multiple medium and large sized hollows, suitable for microbats, mammals, birds, mammals or herpetofauna. - The study area contains limited fallen logs and timber which would provide limited habitat for reptiles and foraging birds. - No caves, tunnels, mines or culverts occur within the study area or the site. - No stick nests occur within the study area or the site (at the time of surveys) - No flying fox camps occur within or near the site.

-See Appendix I for site vegetation photos and hollow-bearing tree.
+See Appendix I for site vegetation photos and hollow-bearing trees.